laminlabs/lamin-blog/docs/sparse-features.md

 ## Disclosure

-Lamin engaged Jesse to explain the connection between biology's "sparse feature matrix" and the lakehouse concept.
-This blog post is the result of it.
+Lamin engaged Jesse to explain the connection between biology's "sparse measurements" and the lakehouse concept.
+This blog post is the result of that engagement.

 ## Author contributions

-Jesse conceived the text and the second graphic.
+Jesse authored the text and the second graphic in collaboration with Lamin Labs.
 The first and the third graphic were created by Lamin Labs.

 ## Materials